troopashells/M.I.M.P/README.md

 6.Move game fies to /home/RetroPie/roms/wine/games
 This can be done many ways .SSH, midnight commander to name a few.

-7. Make Gnae Launch script
+7. Make Game Launch script

 Use the shell script method. in terminal type